optimove-tech/Web-SDK-Integration-Guide-V1/Web SDK Tech Flows/readme.md

 3. Optimove signs-off implementation and schedule deployment between Optimove and client

 ### Deployment
-1. Client points the SDK webconfig by changing the webconfig version from “yourconfigname.1.0.x-stg” to `yourconfigname.1.0.x`, by **removing** the `-stg` so that the code points to your Optimove production environment
+1. Client points the SDK webconfig by changing the webconfig version from “yourconfigname.1.0.x-stg” to `yourconfigname.1.0.x`, by **removing** the "env=stg" yrl parameter
 2. Client publishes the SDK code / tag into production and notifies Optimove Product Integration team
 3. Optimove Product Integration team will monitor for a few days and confirm the SDK data is flowing into production tracking database in order to start using the SDK in Optimove UI